34 Kidney Disease Statistics & Facts (March 2021 Edition)

-Global data paints a clear picture of the enormous burden that this highly under-estimated disease imposes on public health worldwide.
-Each year, we pay a huge death toll for a simple awareness problem, since non-expensive and largely available tests exist for regular monitoring of kidney health.
+The global data paints a clear picture of the enormous burden that this highly under-estimated disease imposes on public health worldwide.
+Kidney disease statistics reveal that each year, we pay a huge death toll for a simple awareness problem since non-expensive and largely available tests exist for regular monitoring of kidney health.

-Kidney disease statistics show that attention should be put to further investigating the use of cannabinoids in kidney disease management and prevention, because of their already proven physiological effects, that go along the lines of curing CKD.
+That said, more attention should be put to further investigating the use of cannabinoids in kidney disease management and prevention, because of their already proven physiological effects.

 What causes kidney disease?

-There are many conditions that can damage the kidneys and in that way lead to kidney disease.
-In most cases, these are diabetes and hypertension.
+In most cases, kidney disease triggers are diabetes and hypertension.
 Another common cause is glomerulonephritis — a result of infection and affecting the filtering units of the kidney.

 Different infections, kidney stones, and hereditary diseases may cause kidney disease.
 Pain-killers abuse and heroin abuse can also impair kidney function due to overuse.

 Moreover, polycystic kidney disease is a hereditary condition that may cause kidney disease and the obvious culprit, kidney cancer.